Impto-dev/license-bot/README.md

    - Presence Intent
    - Server Members Intent
    - Message Content Intent
+6. Note your application ID from the "General Information" tab (needed for slash commands)

 ### Step 2: Invite the Bot to Your Server